-From table 3, we can generally observe that most of the correlation coefficient is below 0.5 which means there is a weak association between the variables to be included in the model. weak association between the two variables at 1%.
+Looking at the levels of significance, it was observed thatthe associations were significant at 1%, 5%, and 10%.
+Specifically, the correlation coefficient between industry type and audit fee was 0.218.
+This indicated that there was a positive but weak association between the two variables at 1%.
 However, the correlations between the experience of the audit firm and client complexity 1 indicated a coefficient of -0.147.
 This was negative and weak association at 5% significance.
 The correlation coefficient between capital concentration and auditee size indicates a correlation coefficient of 0.312.
 This states that there is a positive but weak correlation between the variables at a 1% level of significance.
 The coefficient between the concentration of ownership and client complexity1, audit report lag, management ownership and institutional ownership indicates positive values.
 This means that there was a positive but weak association between these variables at the level of 1%.
 The above correlation analysis also suggested that there may not be any multicollinearity problem.
 But to confirm this, VIF test was run.